albertattard/presentation-domain-primitives-kotlin/presentation.md

 println("Password: ${credentials.password.value}")
 ```

-The above example will print the password value
+The above example will still print the password value

 ```
 Password: a very secure long password that it is very hard to guess